 Instructions

-If you love ginger and garlic, then this paste will make cooking such a pleasure!
-Imagine you having to peel garlic and pound ginger on a busy weeknight?!
-Include making this paste in your weekly meal prep routine and you will have a genie in a bottle 😆
+Learning how to make garlic ginger paste will make cooking such a pleasure!
+Imagine having to peel garlic and pound ginger on a busy weeknight?!

 The smaller your ginger and garlic pieces are, the faster they will grind to a smooth puree.

-How to use garlic ginger paste
+How to use ginger garlic paste

 Frequently Asked Questions

-If you have made this ginger garlic paste, please take a moment to leave a comment and a rating below.
-This will make me super happy and motivate me to create more good content for you!
-You can also engage with me on Twitter and Facebook xx Padma
+If you have enjoyed reading this, please take a moment to leave a comment and a rating below.
+This will motivate me to create more good content for you!
+You can also engage with me on Twitter, Facebook, and Instagram. - Padma

 📖 Recipe

-Ginger Garlic Paste Recipe
+Homemade Ginger Garlic Paste Recipe (Lasts for weeks!)

 Equipment